roman-right/beanie-fastapi-demo/articles/eng.md

 </details>

-FastAPI uses Pydantic models for request body parsing.
-It means that as a model I can use Beanie Document and then work with the already parsed document.
-To insert it into the database I use the `create` method again.
+FastAPI uses Pydantic models to parse the request body.
+This means that I can use Beanie Document as the model and then work with the already parsed document.
+To insert it into the database, I use the `create` method again.

 ### Read

-In the response, it returns `_id` - unique id of the document in the database.
-Now I'll show, how to get the note by its id.
+In the response, it returns `_id` - the unique id of the document in the database.
+Now I'll show how to retrieve the note based on its id.

 ```python
 from beanie.fields import PydanticObjectId